excaliburjs/Excalibur/docs/source/installation.rst

 .. code-block:: typescript

-   import * as ex from 'excalibur'
+   // Excalibur is loaded into the ex global namespace import * as ex from 'excalibur'

 At runtime, you should still include ``excalibur.min.js`` standalone.
 In a module loader system,